z3c0/blog/tech/algotrade/algotrade-0.md

 ```

 Now that we've stored our data, we can begin devising strategies.
 Before we can commit to any given strategy, we should perform backtesting - a process for determining how effective our strategy would have been in a historical context.
-If our strategies perform well historically, it's reasonable to expect it to respond well to events that have yet to happen.
-This will be the topic of the next entry of this series.
+If our strategies perform well historically, it's reasonable to expect it to respond well to events that have yet to happen (though this is not a guarantee).
+Constructing backtests will be the topic of the next entry of this series.